apache/openwhisk/README.md

 #### Using Cloudant

-As an alternative to a self-managed CouchDB, you may want to try Cloudant which is a cloud-based databas service.
+As an alternative to a self-managed CouchDB, you may want to try Cloudant which is a cloud-based database service.
 There are two ways to get a Cloudant account and configure OpenWhisk to use it.
 You only need to establish an account once, either through IBM Bluemix or with Cloudant directly.
 Once you have created a Cloudant account, make note of the account `username` and `password`.
 Then within your `openwhisk` directory, copy the file `template-cloudant-local.env` to `cloudant-local.env` and edit as appropriate.

 ##### Create a Cloudant account via IBM Bluemix
 Sign up for an account via [IBM Bluemix](https://bluemix.net).
 Bluemix offers trial accounts and its signup process is straightforward so it is not described here in detail.
 Using Bluemix, the most convenient way to create a Cloudant instance is via the `cf` command-line tool.
 See [here](https://www.ng.bluemix.net/docs/starters/install_cli.html) for instructions on how to download and configure `cf` to work with your Bluemix account.